 Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents.
 Deposits with financial institutions are insured, up to certain limits, by the Federal Deposit Insurance Corporation ("FDIC").
 The Company's cash deposits often exceed the FDIC insurance limit; however, all deposits are maintained with high credit quality institutions and the Company has not experienced any losses in such accounts.
-The financial condition of financial institutions is periodically reassessed, and the Company believes the risk of any loss is minimal.
-The Company believes the risk of any loss on cash due to credit risk is minimal.
+The financial condition of financial institutions is periodically reassessed, and the Company believes the risk of any loss on cash due to credit risk is minimal.